mattrajca/NXTKit/README.markdown

 NXTKit
 ======

-NXTKit is a native (Snow Leopard-only) Cocoa framework for talking with Lego NXT devices.
+NXTKit is a native (10.6+) Cocoa framework for talking with Lego NXT devices.
 Communication over both Bluetooth and USB is supported.
 To enforce a clean architecture, NXTKit is built on top of DeviceKit, thus separating transport communication details from higher-level functionality.
 Both Garbage Collected and non-Garbage Collected environments are supported.

 Basic Usage
 -----------